 October.
 My palms, sweaty against the knitted fabric of my gloves.
 Friday night lights, making adventures out of nothing.
 The twinge, the bite of fall weather.
-His warm flannel, getting lost under the shouting stars.
+His warm flannel, getting lost under the shooting stars.
 Beautiful death in utter, screaming, exploding color.

 November.
 Endless nights and early mornings.
 The smile of thankfulness, the glow in our eyes.
 Honesty like the crunch of brown leaves on the brick sidewalk.
-Concoctions of lemon and honey for those sore throats, and plenty of tears and hugs and groans and laughs.
+Concoctions of lemon and honey for sore throats, and plenty of tears and hugs and groans and laughs.
 The flash of lights and it’s all okay.
 The show must go wrong, but the show must go on.

 December.
 Crisp bells and the smell of sugar cookies.
 The snow messes up his perfectly gelled hair as it melts on his eyebrows, eyelashes.
 Smiles and hugs and laughter.
 Some chairs sit empty but the warmth of family, of love, is too much for all of us to handle, and that’s why we cry.
 Tongues on tasty fingers and the smell of pine and warmth.
 Fairy lights shine in the eyes of good friends.
 It’s the most wonderful time of the year.

 February.
-Snows so bad they cancel school.
+Snowstorms so bad they cancel school.
 Still drinking hot cocoa and sinking into fuzzy sweaters.
 Chocolate and red candy, a pinch of sweet on the tongue.
 Stress creeps up like the cold, seeping in through the walls of the house, but we kick at it until it bleeds.
 Bare trees wavering in the wind, ghosts of the last punch of winter.